-We have audited the accompanying Community Benefit Statement (the 'Statement') of Geelong Football Club Limited - The Brook on Sneydes (the 'Club') for the year ended 30 June 2017.
+We have audited the accompanying Community Benefit Statement (the 'Statement') of Geelong Football Club Limited - The Brook on Sneydes (the 'Club') for the year ended 30 June 2018.

-In our opinion, the financial information in the Statement is prepared, in all material respects, in accordance with sections 3.6.9(2)(a) and (b) of the Gaming Regulation Act 2003.
+In our opinion, the financial information in the Statement of the Company for the year ended 30 June 2018 is prepared, in all material respects, in accordance with sections 3.6.9(2)(a) and (b) of the Gaming Regulation Act 2003.